 - NTNU (Trondheim)

 - SINTEF (Trondheim / Oslo)

 It's also worth registering with EURES, which is the European job mobility portal.
 While not specific to Norway or to research jobs, many are listed there.

 It should also be noted that preference is often given to candidates from EEA-member countries, given the relative ease of employing someone compared to a non-EEA citizen.

 If you're from a non-EEA country it is still possible to get a research job, but you will need to offer something unique.
 For more on the immigration requirements, click here.

 The Research Council of Norway (Forskningsrådet) promotes an integrated R&D system that supplies high-quality research, develops knowledge for dealing with key challenges to society and the business sector, fosters dynamic interaction within the R&D system nationally and internationally, and creates a framework for learning, application and innovation.

-Its large-scale funding programmes give a good indication of where its research priorities lie:
+In short, the Council funds many major projects and is a vital driver for Norwegian research.
+Its large-scale funding programmes give a good indication of where its – and Norway's – research priorities lie: